mnubo/smartobjects-android-client/README.md

 ```

 ## Available API operations ##
-All operations except the ClientOperations and the AuthenticationOperations will perform a token
+All operations except the `AuthenticationOperations#logIn` will perform a token
 refresh if the current access\_token has expired.
 Operations have both synchronous and asynchronous
 signature.